Tuesday, August 7, 2012

 Lean is bad for long cooking methods because it comes out stringy.
 I don't love this cut in things like stews and chilis because it can be fibrous and you tend to spend a lot of time picking it out of your teeth.

 Some more ideal ways to eat this cut are less traditional, but some of my favorites.
 It is great in steak tar tare, cut or ground into tiny pieces.
 It is also yummy when slow braised in a big piece, and then sliced thin once its allowed to cool, and reheated in the braising liquid.
 While you might not have this method at your disposal, it would be good cooked at a low temperature with an immersion circulator for a long time and then sliced.
-(Most know this as "sous vide" - but that term, translating literally to under vacuum, actually infers that you're using a vacuum sealer.
+Many people re to this as "sous vide" - but that term, translating literally to under vacuum, actually infers that you're using a vacuum sealer.
 The term "low-temp cooking" is a little more accurate.

 Related Posts Plugin for WordPress, Blogger...